Copyright © 2001-24 Prem Kamble

 By repeated reinforcements, these rules created by our kid brain become embedded in our subconscious mind before we can mature and re-evaluate them with a more mature and conscious brain.

-If in businesses, the policy document is written by mature and competent senior managers and hence may have rational rules, our rule book is mainly authored by an ignorant child.
+In businesses, the policy document is written by mature and competent senior managers and hence may have rational rules.
+However, our rule book is mainly authored by an ignorant child.
 As long as our conscious mind is unaware of the rules, our subconscious mind continues to run our lives based on an illogical set of rules.

 The big question then is, how do we make our conscious mind aware of our rule book?
 Unfortunately, it is extremely difficult to bring our subconscious rules to the conscious mind, and there are no easy methods.
-Most of us go through life without ever being aware of the existence of our rule book, not to speak of its contents.
+Most of us go through life without ever being aware of the existence of our rule book, let alone its contents.

 Mental Reflex Action™

 A significant portion of our irrationality can be attributed to our subconscious mind.
-This irrationality is caused by what I refer to as Mental Reflex ActionTM, which is similar to the physical reflex action that we are familiar with.
+This irrationality is caused by what I refer to as Mental Reflex ActionTM, which is similar to the physical reflex action we are familiar with.
 Physical reflex action occurs when our body reacts to a stimulus before the message reaches our rational brain, resulting in an automatic reaction that we are not consciously aware of.

-There is, however, a significant difference between the physical reflex action and the mental reflex action.
-While we become aware of the reaction a few moments after physical reflex action, we may never be aware of the reactions resulting from mental reflex action.
+There is, however, a significant difference between physical reflex action and mental reflex action.
+While we become aware of the reaction a few moments after a physical reflex action, we may never be aware of the reactions resulting from mental reflex action.
 The elephant does not know that it is reacting to an irrational rule in its rule book.
 Therefore, the irrational rule book may never get revised or corrected.

 The Subconscious Pain Points